 This online streaming service works differently from many other music services on the net.
 Its main aim is to make your listening time as comfy and seamless as possible.
 So they do all the technical part for you to get tracks one after another without any delays.

 Basically speaking, Spotify’s music is stored on various servers.
 To stream a random track on your mobile Spotify should find it on one of the millions of servers and head it to your device.
 Servers, in this case, are computers and all other gadgets of Spotify’s subscribers.
-To be even more accurate - the streaming services use cache of these devices’ hard drive.
+To be even more accurate - the streaming services use a cache of these devices’ hard drive.
 A cache is a specific area of your computer’s memory, which holds latest data downloaded from the web.

 To enable your smooth listening experience, these guys check your device’s cache first to make sure you didn’t listen to this sound and it’s already there.
-If not, then they start extracting a track (or at least fragments of it) from cache of other nearby Spotify users.
+If not, then they start extracting a track (or at least fragments of it) from the cache of other nearby Spotify users.

 This concept is much more effective than hitting servers with endless requests to download this or that track.
 At the same time, you become an essential link of a global social music sharing network, which is really cool and engaging too.
 And most importantly, it enables users listening to all this music legally by paying royalties to authors.